 But here’s the good news: the solution to climate changing using emerging “green” technologies is impossible without the mining industry.
-Everything from your smart phone to emerging technologies like solar arrays and fuel-saving devices rely on rare earth metals that must be mined around the world.
+Everything from your smartphone to emerging technologies like solar arrays and fuel-saving devices relies on rare earth metals that must be mined around the world.

 It’s simply impossible to shift to a low-carbon economy without a massive upscaling in the production of many key metals:

 - rare earth oxides – catalysts, alloys, magnets (generators)

 - gallium – LED’s, photosensitive electronic circuits, photovoltaics

 - indium – flat panel displays (LCD’s), other electronics